danigiri/morfeu/README.md

 # Morfeu

 Morfeu is an application to manage multiple APIs represented as [YAML](http://yaml.org), JSON, JSX or XML documents.
 It features a browser-based visual editor that can group heterogeneous APIs together.
-APIs are defined formally and enriched with metadata, which enables Morfeu to present a common UI.
+APIs are defined formally and enriched with metadata, which enables Morfeu to present a workable UI.

 YAML and JSON-based APIs are commonly used in many domains to represent complex API configurations, and Morfeu makes it easier for users to engage and experiment with those APIs.
+Using a microservices approach, other services can be developed and run a a sidecars to support different environments, systems and APIs.
+The sidecars in question are lightweight layers that are ran alongside existing complex systems.

+- [snow-package](https://github.com/danigiri/snow-package) is a demo project that lets you manage pages written in JSX, for instance your typical React web application.
+An example site can be found in the [snowpackage-site](https://github.com/danigiri/snow-package) repo, which implements a trivial test site.
-[Eurinome](https://github.com/danigiri/eurinome) is a sister project that applies the Morfeu concept to the Kubernetes ecosystem using Helm.
+- [eurinome](https://github.com/danigiri/eurinome) is another project that applies the Morfeu concept to the Kubernetes ecosystem using Helm

-Morfeu is flexible and can work with any YAML, JSON or XML API once a schema is for that API is created and added to the system.
+Morfeu is flexible and can work with any YAML, JSON or XML API once a schema is for that API is created and added to the system.It can even work with JSX markup code given it is an structured language that can be parsed.

 It is licensed under the Apache 2 open-source license and is under heavy development.